 Author: Aron Ralston

-This book inspired the major motion picture 127 Hours, which we recommended in our list of Top Adventure Movies to watch this winter.
-If you plan to see the movie, we would recommend reading the book first.
+Not only is this one of the top books for travel, but it also inspired the major motion picture 127 Hours, which we recommended in our list of Top Adventure Movies to watch this winter.
+If you plan to see the movie, we recommend reading the book first.